bbauska/CSS3-Reference/README.md

     </tr>
 	<tr>
 	  <td><b>Description</b></td>
 	  <td>Defines text-decoration effects such as underlining.
-These decorations will span descendant elements that don't have decorations of their own, in many cases making the child elements appear to be decorated.
+These decorations will span descendant
+	  elements that don't have decorations of their own, in many cases making the child elements appear to be decorated.
 Combinations of the values are legal.
-Any time two text-decoration declarations apply to the same element, the values of the two declarations are *not* combined.</td>
+Any time two text-decoration declarations apply to the same element, the values of the two declarations are <i>not</i> combined.</td>
     </tr>
 	<tr>
 	  <td><b>Examples</b></td>